shubham-dev-tiwari/netflix/README.md

-Here's an enhanced and engaging README for your Netflix clone project, complete with emojis:
 🎬 Netflix Clone

 A fully responsive Netflix clone that brings the Netflix experience to your browser!
 This project includes features like browsing movies, exploring details, and watching trailers.
 Built with a modern stack to ensure smooth navigation, intuitive UI, and engaging interactions.